All About Livestreaming for Your Nonprofit

 You probably have more of a streaming audience than you know.
 Isn’t it worth checking out?

-For help getting started, listen to all of Alyssa's insider tips for Twitch fundraising success and then hit up charity@twitch.tv—we won't tell anyone where you got your swag. ;)
+For help getting started, listen to all of Alyssa's insider tips for livestream fundraising success.

-Here are our tried-and-true tactics for finding the right Twitch broadcasters* for your nonprofit.
-The principles are sound, so you should be able to successfully transfer these steps to another streaming platform, like YouTube, Mixer, or Facebook Instawhatever.
+Here are our tried-and-true tactics for finding the right broadcasters* for your nonprofit.
+The principles are sound, so you should be able to successfully transfer these steps to any streaming platform, be it Twitch, YouTube, Mixer, or Facebook Instawhatever.
 The key: Respecting broadcasters' time and expertise.

-*You can call them broadcasters, streamers, content creators, Twitch business owners, fundraisers, or friends. :)
+*You can call them broadcasters, streamers, content creators, business owners, fundraisers, or friends. :)

 Start small.
 Find one broadcaster.